nicolargo/glances/docs/glances-doc.rst

 * CPU affinity (number of cores used by the process)
 * Extended memory information (swap, shared, text, lib, data and dirty on Linux)
-* Openned threads, files and network sessions (TCP and UDP)
+* Open threads, files and network sessions (TCP and UDP)
 * IO nice level

 The extended stats feature could be disabled using the --disable-process-extended option (command line) or the ``e`` key (curses interface).